Kura (South Caucasus river): Etymology

-The river should not be confused with the Kura river in Russia, a westward flowing tributary of the Malka in Stavropol Krai; the Kur near Kursk, Russia; Kur near Khabarovsk, also in Russia and Kor River, which is located in Fars Province, Iran.
+The river should not be confused with the Kura river in Russia, a westward flowing tributary of the Malka in Stavropol Krai; the Kur near Kursk, Russia; Kur near Khabarovsk, also in Russia and Kor River, which is located in Fars province, Iran.

 Course

 It rises in northeastern Turkey in a small valley in the Kars Upland of the Lesser Caucasus.
 It flows west, then north and east past Ardahan, and crosses into Georgia.
 It arcs to the northwest, then into a canyon near Akhaltsikhe where it starts to run northeast in a gorge for about 75 km, spilling out of the mountains near Khashuri.
-It then arcs east and starts to flow east-southeast for about 120 km, past Gori, then near Mtskheta, flows south through a short canyon and along the west side of T'bilisi, the largest city in the region.
-The river flows steeply southeast past Rustavi and turns eastward at the confluence with the Khrami, crossing the Georgia-Azerbaijan border and flowing across grasslands into Shemkir reservoir and then Yenikend reservoir.
+It then arcs east before flowing east-southeast for about 120 km, past Gori, then near Mtskheta, flows south through a short canyon and along the west side of T'bilisi, the largest city in the region.
+The river flows steeply southeast past Rustavi and turns eastward at its confluence with the Khrami, crossing the Georgia-Azerbaijan border and flowing across grasslands into Shemkir reservoir and then Yenikend reservoir.

 The Kura then empties into Mingachevir reservoir, the largest body of water in Azerbaijan, formed by a dam near its namesake town at the southeastern end.
 The rivers Iori (also known as Qabirri) and Alazani formerly joined the Kura, but their mouths are now submerged under the lake.
-After leaving the dam the river meanders southeast where it meets its biggest tributary Tartarchay in Barda rayon and continues across a broad irrigated plain for several hundred kilometers, turning east near Lake Sarysu, and shortly after, receives the Aras, the largest tributary, at the city of Sabirabad.
+After leaving the dam, the river meanders southeast where it meets its biggest tributary Tartarchay in Barda Rayon and continues across a broad irrigated plain for several hundred kilometers, turning east near Lake Sarysu, and shortly after, receives the Aras, the largest tributary, at the city of Sabirabad.
 At the Aras confluence it makes a large arc to the north and then flows almost due south for about 60 km, passing the west side of Shirvan National Park, before turning east and emptying into the Caspian Sea at Neftçala.

 Basin

-Most of the Kura runs in the broad and deep valley between the Greater Caucasus and Lesser Caucasus mountains, and the major tributary, the Aras, drains most of the southern Caucasus and the mountain ranges of the extreme northern Middle East.
+Most of the Kura runs in the broad and deep valley between the Greater Caucasus and Lesser Caucasus Mountains, and the major tributary, the Aras, drains most of the southern Caucasus and the mountain ranges of the extreme northern Middle East.
 The entirety of Armenia and most of Azerbaijan are drained by the river.
 Most of the elevation change in the river occurs within the first 200 km.
 While the river starts at 2740 m above sea level, the elevation is 693 m by the time it reaches Khashuri in central Georgia, just out of the mountains, and only 291 m when it reaches Azerbaijan.